-Tru64 UNIX has a rich collection of features and provides many applications to help you easily set up, configure, and tune your system, and to simplify your daily maintenance, and adminstration tasks.
+Tru64 UNIX has a rich collection of features and provides many applications to help you easily set up, configure, and tune your system, and to simplify your daily maintenance, and administration tasks.

-The following list highlights several system and network management features that were introduced or enhanced since Version 5.0.
+The following list highlights system and network management features.
 Chapter 2 provides more detailed information on many of these features.